EsupPortail/esup-bootstrap-eq/README.md

 Here is a [sample version](https://gist.github.com/mbelmok01/8803499) of our customized bootstrap

-After, if you want to use these classes, you have to add this snippet into you javascript.
+## How to use

+After generating the custom Twitter Bootstrap, you will have to execute a little JavaScript snippet into your portlet.
+This snippet will assign the right CSS class to the portlet container.

 ```
 <script type="text/javascript">